-If parents/carers have concerns about the decision to refuse their son/daughter a place, they have the right to appeal to an independent admissions panel.
-The deadline for lodging an appeal will be 20 school days from the date of notification that their application was unsuccessful.
+If parents/carers have concerns about the decision to refuse their son/daughter an In-Year place, they have the right to appeal to an independent admissions panel.
 If parents/carers wish to make an appeal, they should do so in writing.
 The School's Registrar, Mrs Lamsdale, should be contacted in the first instance and can provide the necessary forms for setting out the grounds for the appeal.
+In-Year appeals will be heard within 30 school days of receipt.